noaaaa2/WD-SW3/readme.md

 Guiding Question:
 - What is the project
+The project is about creating a header and footer display website using HTML and CSS.
 - Whats the purpose
+In website design, headers and footers fulfill several functions: they guarantee design consistency, offer contact and legal information, accessibility features, branding, and navigation.
+The user experience, aesthetics, and usability are all improved when they are made with HTML and CSS.
 - What are key components
+Branding components including logos, search bars, navigation menus, contact details, and social networking connections are essential parts of website headers.
+Contact information, copyright information, legal connections, extra navigation, and accessibility features are often found in footers.
+These elements improve the website's overall consistency, branding, and usability.
 - What technology used and how it is used
+Website headers and footers are constructed with CSS for styling and HTML for structure.
+These parts are defined by HTML tags such as <header> and <footer>, and their look, layout, and responsiveness are controlled by CSS.
+This approach ensures consistent branding, navigation, and information presentation throughout webpages.

 ### Key Components
 <!-- TODO: List of Key Components -->